 (3) who have passed a non-UBE examination equivalent to the examination administered in Nebraska with a score which is at least equivalent to the UBE passing score established by the Court and set forth in § 3-117(F); and

-(1) who have been licensed and are active and in good standing in the practice of law in another state, territory, or district of the United States preceding application for admission to the bar of Nebraska and have actively and substantially engaged in the practice of law in another state, territory, or district of the United States for 5 of the 7 years immediately preceding application for admission; and
+(1) who have been licensed and are active and in good standing before the highest court of another state, territory, or district of the United States preceding application for admission to the bar of Nebraska and have actively and substantially engaged in the practice of law in another state, territory, or district of the United States for 3 of the 5 years immediately preceding application for admission; and

 (1) who have taken the UBE in another jurisdiction and have earned at least the minimum score established by the Court and set forth in § 3-117(F);

 (3) who have passed the MPRE with the minimum score established by the Court and set forth in § 3-117(F).

 (D) Other applicants.
 Any applicant who does not qualify under § 3-119(A) through (C) is a Class 2 examination applicant.

 (E) Applicants who meet the requirements of Class 1-A, Class 1-B, or Class 1-C shall not be permitted to apply for examination without the prior approval of the Commission, which approval may be given on good cause shown.